 Section 80CCF is a deduction available for resident Indians and Hindu Undivided Family member who prefers to invest in the government approved bonds.
 The deduction limit is up to Rs 20,000 per year and applicable on long-term bonds having a minimum tenure of 10 years with a lock-in period of 5 years.

 Section 80CCF of the Income Tax Act is a special provision introduced for benefiting the investors of certain government-approved bonds schemes.
-The section was discontinued w.e.f AY 2013-2014, has been brought back and applicable for AY 2018-2019.
+The section was discontinued w.e.f AY 2013-2014.
 Section 80CCF was formulated in the year 2010 and came in force in 2011 under the income tax act.
-The government has re-introduced this section to encourage investments in the infrastructure projects of the country at the same time helping tax payers reduce their liabilities.
+The government had re-introduced this section to encourage investments in the infrastructure projects of the country at the same time helping taxpayers reduce their liabilities.

 Chapter VIA of the Income Tax Act deals with provisions related to deductions that are available while computing the total taxable income.
 Section 80C has a comprehensive list of deductions.